News

 A Historic First for the Center for Prison Education

-It started out as the Cheshire Reformatory in 1909.
+It started as the Cheshire Reformatory in 1909.
 The goal of the Reformatory was to keep male prisoners aged 16-24 out of the adult prison population.
 The Reformatory evolved over the years, and now it’s Connecticut’s Cheshire Correctional Institution, where male adult offenders carry out long sentences.
-It’s a level four facility and includes
+It’s a level four facility with protective custody

 Read More »